James Hebbard: History

-A catastrophic fire occurred at the Proprietary Block 11 mine that same year, when a great deal of effort had to be put in before the fire was extinguished and the mine made safe.

 In 1901 he left the Public Service for the Sulphide Corporation's Central Broken Hill Mine as assistant general manager to C. F. Courtney, whom he succeeded in 1903, when Courtney became general manager of the Corporation in Australia.
 At some stage Hebbard moved into the Central Mine Manager's Residence on Piper Street, South Broken Hill, now on the New South Wales State Heritage Register.

 The mine was periodically affected by "creeps" (ground movements) which resulted in destruction of the mill, threatened other buildings on the town side of the workings, and resulted in the death of at least one man.
 At great expense they rebuilt the mill, administration block, power house, and all other such facilities on the South Broken Hill side of the mine.
 The gamble paid off, as no further such losses occurred.

 In 1902 the Central Mine was the first on The Barrier to exploit the new magnetic separation process for refining zinc ore.
 It worked sufficiently well to justify doubling their capacity, but was no help with "slimes", which remained an intractable problem.
-Courtney, while in England during 1903–4 sent out a model plant to demonstrate the Cattermole process of froth flotation, which promised to separate heavy ores from the lighter stuff.
+Courtney, while in England during 1903–04 sent out a model plant to demonstrate the Cattermole process of froth flotation, which promised to separate heavy ores from the lighter stuff.

 In 1905-1908, Hebbard was manager of the Central Mine when he replaced the Cattermole process with the Minerals Separation's flotation process, the first industrial scale test of the froth flotation process.
 Minerals Separation, Limited in London discovered the process, and sent staff to Broken Hill to build the plant.
 Hebbard in an article published in the Proceedings of the Australasian Institute of Mining Engineers detailed the Sulphide Corporation's Central Mine plant and the evolution of the process, a revolutionary method of extracting metals from low grade, complex ores.
 The article was reprinted in 1915, after the process had been successfully introduced in United States and South American mines.
 Hebbard also improved the Minerals Separation machine, called a cell, as the Hebbard Subaeration cell, used throughout the world.

+James Hebbard died in Adelaide on 29 November 1941.